Long Term Debt

 Term Loans

 Usually, a term loan has a fixed term of five or more years for paying back the principal amount of the loan and interest payments on a monthly basis until the principal amount is fully paid back at the expiry of the loan term.
-This procedure of paying back the loan principal over the term of the loan is known as “loan amortization.”

 Treasury and Government Bonds

-Bonds are debt instruments with fixed interest payments and with fixed terms of repayment made during the life of the bond.
-The interest on the bond is paid regularly from time to time according to the terms as set upon the issuance of the bond.
 However, the capital amount is fully repaid at the expiry of the loan term.
 Bonds are traded in the financial markets and are used to raise funds by governments at the local, federal, and state level.

-Federal government bonds are the ones with maturity dates of 30 years from the time of issuance are Treasury Bonds.
-Publicly issued bonds are considered as low-risk investments, based on the ability of governments to repay them.
+Federal government bonds the ones with maturity dates of 30 years from the time of issuance are Treasury Bonds.

 Convertible Bonds

-If a company is a relatively new startup and does not have a high credit rating, they have this option of issuing bonds with interest rates that are much higher than current rates offered by banks which means that issuing bonds to raise finance for expansion would be costly.
+If a company is a relatively new startup and does not have a high credit rating, they have the option of issuing bonds with interest rates that are much higher than current rates offered by banks which means that issuing bonds to raise finance for expansion would be costly.

 To handle this situation, businesses usually issue convertible bonds to raise the money that is required.
 Convertible bonds offer competitive and attractive rates of interest even though the company does not have a high credit rating, but investors are swayed to acquire these bonds because they provide the opportunity for the bond to be exchanged with common stock in the company later.